PDPU Home Home The School Academics Admissions Research Campus Life News About Solar

 The energy sector globally provides significant research challenges in the continuous development of new materials, devices and energy systems.
 Fundamental research contributions are required for the development of cost-effective and sustainable energy systems.

 The problems of primary energy sources and greater concerns over global warming require fundamental breakthroughs in energy extraction, processing, conversion and utilization.
 Several innovative research solutions are required to shape the sustainable energy systems and to provide substantial energy security of the future.
+Solar energy is one of the promising renewable energy sources that can meet growing energy demands without degrading or affecting environment.
+The Solar Energy, therefore, has a tremendous potential in terms of harvesting it with smart technologies.

+Either it appears as a growing need of manpower by the growing industries in Solar Energy or the fundamental R&D that is very much necessary to harvest the Solar Energy in most efficient manner, the 2-year MTech programme at PDPU has been established.
 The M.Tech. programme plans to develop future human resources who can provide fundamental inputs required to meet the challenges of the renewable energy sectors with greater face up to the solar energy technologies, both PV and solar thermal.

 The intake is to be through screening of applications, a written selection test followed by an interview.
 The core courses will provide a background of analytical and laboratory techniques as well as courses with more emphasis to solar energy harvesting materials, devices and systems.
 Several electives are provided in the curriculum to enable the student to specialize in their area of interest and relevant to their background.